Ranked #1 Children's Hospital by U.S. News & World Report

 Symptoms of voice difficulties may include:

 Evaluations include an in-depth history, completion of a laryngeal examination, and voice assessment.
-Evaluations are done at our Waltham site.
+Evaluations are done at Boston Children's at Waltham at 9 Hope Avenue in Waltham.

 The otolaryngologist completes laryngeal examinations using state-of-the art instrumentation for digital video endoscopy/stroboscopy.
 The voice assessment is conducted by a speech-language pathologist and includes perceptual ratings and completion of quantitative acoustic measures of voice quality.